bruvellu/cephalic-furrow/3-text/furrow.md

 initiator cells undergo a coordinated series of cell shape changes, beginning with cell shortening and followed by basal expansion.
 These cells sink below the epithelial basal lamina and the surrounding tissues progressively invaginate into the yolk [@Spencer2015-td; @Eritano2020-mi].
-The position of the cephalic furrow specified with incredible precision of 1% the embryo length [@Liu2013-lc], and a mechanical coupling between epithelial cells ensures the precision of the fold [@Eritano2020-mi].
+Mutants for either *btd* or *eve* fail to initiate the cephalic furrow [@Vincent1997-fa].
+The position of the cephalic furrow varies only 1% of the embryo length [@Liu2013-lc], and the mechanical coupling between epithelial cells ensures the precision of the fold [@Eritano2020-mi].
 These findings highlight the precise genetic patterning in place coordinating the stereotypic formation of the cephalic furrow in space and time.